 Perry Institute for Marine Science supports a wide range of research that is helping protect our oceans.
 Our research programs are designed to help us address conservation and management priorities for each focus area.
 Our main areas of research include;

-the effective management and conservation of the Nassau grouper fishery,
+the effective management and conservation of specific marine species, including the Nassau grouper fishery,

 reversing the decline of coral reefs,